bbabina/bbabina/README.md

 ### Hey👋, I'm Babina Banjara !:computer:

 I am a machine learning and deep learning practitioner and learner.
 I love solving problems and learning a lot in the process.
+When I'm not working on ML projects, you can often find me immersed in writing insightful articles on AI-related topics.

 - 🔭 I’m currently working as a Machine Learning Engineer at [**Fusemachines**](https://fusemachines.com/)
 - 🌱 I’m currently learning **Large Language Models**